What Does Psalms 1:1-3 Mean?

 Psalm 1:5

-Explains that the wicked will not stand in judgment, building on the contrast between the righteous and unrighteous established in verses 1-3.
+Explains that the wicked will not stand in judgment, reinforcing the eternal consequences of each life path.

 Connections Across Scripture